wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 But here the hand of the scribe trembleth, his tongue faltereth, his heart sickeneth, and he would fain blot from his memory that which truth compels him to record ; for he is a living witness thereof.

-6 Alas, there was an evil spirit moving in secret, and in bye-places throughout the land of Columbia; and it was the offspring of tyranny, the cup-bearer of royalty; Toryism.
+6 Alas, there was an evil spirit moving in secret, and in bye-places throughout the land of Columbia ; and it was the offspring of tyranny, the cup-bearer of royalty ; Toryism.

 7 And lo ! its viper-like insidiousness crept into the ears of the unwary husbandmen.

-8 For the sect of the tories whispered unto them, saying, Lo! the laws of the land cannot compel you to step over the borders of the United States.
+8 For the sect of the tories whispered unto them, saying, Lo ! the laws of the land cannot compel you to step over the borders of the United States.

 9 Moreover, said they, the fierceness of the savages is terrible as the wild tyger, and their numbers as the trees of the forest.